HIPAA NOTICE OF PRIVACY PRACTICES

 WHO WILL FOLLOW THE PRIVACY PRACTICES IN THIS NOTICE

 We provide health care to our patients and residents together with physicians and other health care professionals.
 This Notice of Privacy Practices (“Notice”) describes how we will use and disclose medical information.
-The privacy practices described in this Notice will be followed by:

-maintain the privacy of your medical information;
+Maintain the privacy of your medical information;

-abide by the terms of the current Notice;
+Abide by the terms of the current Notice;

-make a good faith effort to obtain your written acknowledgment that you have received this Notice; and
+Make a good faith effort to obtain your written acknowledgment that you have received this Notice; and

 Uses and Disclosures without Your Permission